mattlee2021/Stock-Comparable-Analysis-App/README.md

 This project makes comparable company analysis - a method to analyze stocks - seamless.
 Once a user enters a stock, similar stocks will automatically be pulled into the table, making it easy to compare the financial metrics of similar companies.

 This project is composed of frontend and backend code.
-All backend code can be found in the api folder.
+The frontend is responsively designed, and all backend code can be found in the api folder.
 There are also tests written with React Testing Library and Jest.

 ## Scripts